Ekumen-OS/andino_docs/docs/index.rst

 Contributing
 ------------

 Issues or PRs are always welcome!
-Please refer to `CONTRIBUTING <CONTRIBUTING.md>`_ doc.
+Please refer to `CONTRIBUTING <https://github.com/Ekumen-OS/andino/blob/humble/CONTRIBUTING.md>`_ doc.

 Code development
 ----------------

-Note that a `Docker <https://github.com/Ekumen-OS/andino/tree/humble/docker>`_ folder is provided for easy setting up the workspace.
+Note that a :doc:`docker <package_summary/docker>` page is provided for easy setting up the workspace.